How To Count All Cells Except A Certain Value In Excel

 4. Then when you input text jerry li in cell C3, it will display number 1 in cell D3.

-5. When you input text jerry Li in cell C3, it will display number 0 in cell D3.
+5. When you input text jerry Li in cell C3, it will display the number 0 in cell D3.

 2.1 Case Insensitive Compare.